AmpersandTarski/Ampersand/docs/the-language-ampersand/the-enforce-statement.md

 ```
 ENFORCE canDrive :< hasCar /\ hasDriverLicence
 {- Ampersand will keep the population of the relation canDrive smaller than
-   the population of the expression hasCar /\ hasDriverLicence .
+   the population of the term hasCar /\ hasDriverLicence .
    It will do so by deleting pairs from the contents of canDrive
    without affecting the contents of hasCar /\ hasDriverLicence .
    So, whenever a person can drive, that person needs to have a car and a driver licence.